Daniel-Manjarrez/Microcontroller-Distributed-Systems/README.md

 # About
 Spaceteam is a multiplayer game that uses the ESPNOW protocol where players must cooperate to completing various tasks in order to fix their ship and progress through levels.
 Players communicate with one another to convey the different tasks that need to be done, and the person with the task available will press the corresponding button to complete the task.
-We wanted to build on the Spaceteam implementation found here: https://github.com/ttseng/COMS3930-Fall2024/blob/main/Module 3/espaceteam.ino
+We wanted to build on the Spaceteam implementation found [here](https://github.com/ttseng/COMS3930-Fall2024/blob/main/Module%203/espaceteam.ino)

 # Design Goals
 - Implement an upgraded timer that causes a game over when expired